openproof-net/rpo-spec-v0.1/README.md

 This ensures a provably immutable artifact.

-⚙️ 6.
-Generating a New RPO (Developer Example) python
+6. 🔧 Generating a New RPO (Developer Example) import uuid from datetime import datetime
-Copier le code
-import uuid
-from datetime import datetime